lenarddome/CPSY622-introduction-to-data-analysis/NOTES.md

 From the traditional, mainstream psychologists perspective, there is a well-tried formula on how you should go about it.
 Its goal is simply to test explanations of behaviour - this goal is to narrow down the vast number of explanations you can come up with to explain human behaviour.

-In order to do this, you are required to reliable conclude from the data (observations) you have.
+In order to do this, you are required to reliably conclude from the data (observations) you have.
-This is where statistics come in.
+This is where statistics and R come in.
 While human reasoning is powerful, it is influenced by human biases, very limited cognitive capacity, and also by simple tiredness.
 It is actually very hard to evaluate evidence without pre-existing beliefs.

 For example, there is a thing called belief bias effect (Evans, Barston & Pollard, 1983).
 They gave evidence suggesting that people's intuition about the conclusion (that is to say, the believability of the conclusion) swayed people's judgements - regardless of whether the conclusion was correct or not.
-If are interested in cases like that, you can also look up Simpson's Paradox.
+If you are interested in cases like that, you can also look up Simpson's Paradox.

 Statistics is a way to remove the researcher from the results.
 The goal is to have a conclusion that will not depend on the people making the conclusion.
-But where does it fit into the process?
+So where does it fit into the process?

 The general outlook for a traditional psychology experiment is this: